A New Analytics Approach for Oracle EBS Users

 - Accelerated time-to-value; deploy in days or weeks, not months

-- Generate new reports in minutes or hours, not weeks or months
+- Generate new Oracle EBS reports in minutes or hours, not weeks or month

-- Self-service reporting and analytics: make better decisions faster with the availability of source-level data granularity, combined with all relevant history; plus, cross-functional and role-based analytics
+- Self-service Oracle EBS reporting and analytics: make better decisions faster with the availability of source-level data granularity, combined with all relevant history; plus, cross-functional and role-based analytics

 - Top-line to transaction data access: drill from top-line analysis down to transactions without any data inaccuracies because pre-aggregations and summarizations are no longer necessary